subsquid/docs/docs/basics/store-interface.md

 ---
-sidebar_position: 40
+sidebar_position: 42
-title: Processor store
+title: Processor Store
 description: >-
-  Stores for persisting the transformed data
+  Store API for persisting the transformed data
 ---

 # Store interface

-`Store` is a generic interface exposed by `XXXContext.store` to the handlers.
+`Store` is a generic interface exposed by `XXXContext.store` to the batch handler.
 The concrete type is inferred from the `Database` argument of the `BatchProcessor.run` method:

 ```typescript
 run<Store>(db: Database<Store>, handler: (ctx: BatchContext<Store, Item>) => Promise<void>): void